Float Along – Fill Your Lungs: Music videos

 There were two music videos released for the singles, "30 Past 7" and "Head On/Pill", from Float Along – Fill Your Lungs.

 The music video for "Head On/Pill" was created by friend of the band, Syd Row, and shows the band performing the song live in their studio.

 The video for "30 Past 7" was created by long-time King Gizzard & the Lizard Wizard collaborator Jason Galea, who created the video using old VHS footage and white noise.
 The video was made to represent the feeling of waking up early in the morning for work, and features scenes designed to represent a worker fighting their boss and going insane from their job.

 Music

 On Float Along – Fill Your Lungs, King Gizzard & the Lizard Wizard experimented with a more psychedelic sound.
 As well as psychedelic, the music on the album has been described as garage and fuzz.
-The album has also been described as experimental, drawing influences from the music of the '60s as well as featuring instruments such as the sitar in its music.
+The album has also been described as experimental, drawing influences from the music of the 60s as well as featuring instruments such as the sitar in its music.
 The title track also marks the band's first use of odd time signatures, with the entire song being composed in 5/4.

-Critics described the album as psychedelic, garage, and fuzz.
 Indre McGlinn of The Music Network called the musical style of Float Along – Fill Your Lungs "maturing" when compared with the band's previous work, with the stylistic choices made by the band differing from those found on their previous albums.